mth/yeti/doc/reference.rst

     CustomOp    = !(CompareOp / [*/%+-<=>^:\\\.] !OpChar) OpChar+ / IdOp;

 Custom operators are any operators that are not built into the language.
-The operators are defined by simply having a function value bound with name consisting of operator characters, or by using regular identifier between backticks.
+These operators are defined by simply having a function value bound with name consisting of operator characters, or by using regular identifier between backticks.
 The operator type is the binding type, and resulting value/type is the result of appling the function value to the given arguments.